 The North Carolina Genealogical Society presents:

-After the free 13 March live presentation, the recording of the webinar, “How Old Did He Have To Be...?”, will be presented on the NCGS website from 3-5 April 2015 and will be free for all to view.
+After the free 15 May live presentation, the recording of the webinar, “DNA Testing: The Three Types We Use in Genealogy Research”, will be presented on the NCGS website from 5-7 June 2015 and will be free for all to view.
 During the 3-day public viewing, the accompanying handout will be posted in the members only section of the NCGS website.
-After 5 April the video will only be accessible on the website to NCGS members as a member benefit.
-NCGS members and non-members may also purchase the webinar on a CD, which includes the handout, from the NCGS online bookstore (available May 2015).
+(The handout will be posted in the members only section of the NCGS website at least one week prior to the live webinar.)
+After 7 June the video will only be accessible on the website to NCGS members as a member benefit.
+NCGS members and non-members may also purchase the webinar on a CD, which includes the handout, from the NCGS online bookstore (available late June/early July 2015).

 This event is sponsored through Citrix GoToWebinar, and will be viewable via the link sent to you after registration.
 It will not be on the NCGS web site.